EhmkeiLabs/Investigation-SOC141/README.md

-# Walkthrough: Investigation of SOC141
+# Walkthrough: Investigation of SOC141 - Phishing URL Detected

 ## **Objective**
 This lab focuses on identifying and mitigating a phishing attempt involving a suspicious URL accessed within the network.
 The investigation aims to analyze the behavior of the request, identify associated risks, and recommend measures to prevent similar incidents.